 Thames Valley Berkshire Local Growth Deal 2015/16 to 2020/21 PDF 147 KB

 A report was received on the progress of the Thames Valley Berkshire Local Growth Deal which set out the status of approved schemes, updated financial profile and identified risks.

 Updates were provided by scheme promoters on each of the approved schemes:

 2.01 Newbury: Kings Road Link Road – good progress was being made on site.

 2.03 Newbury: London Road Industrial Estate – completed.

 2.04: Wokingham: Distributor Roads – update noted.
 Good progress was being made and the planning process was underway.

 2.05 Newbury: Sandleford Park – update noted.

 2.06 Reading: Green Park Railway Station – update noted.
-A report would be considered later on the agenda regarding the use of unallocated funds.

 2.07 Bracknell: Coral Reef Roundabout – completed.